 This is where our Probate and Estate Administration expertise has been invaluable for thousands of our customers across England and Wales.
 We offer a sympathetic ear when bereaved people need it most.

-At Co-op Legal Services our Probate team deals with over £500 million in estates every year and our team includes 22 Specialist Probate Solicitors and over 130 Probate Consultants, Case Handlers and Advisors, making us one of the largest providers of probate services in England and Wales.
+The Co-op Probate team deals with over £500 million in Estates every year.
+Our team includes over 20 specialist Probate Solicitors and Lawyers, plus over 130 Probate Consultants, Case Handlers and Advisors, making us one of the largest providers of probate services in England and Wales.

 - Help you understand who the Estate Administrators are in your case.